BxCppDev/bxdecay0/examples/ex01/README.rst

 The program stores the generated events  in an output ASCII file using a very simple format.
 The parsing of  this file is let as an exercise to the user.

+A  variant  ``ex01bis.cxx``  is  also provided.
+It  uses  a  slightly different output  format with no  *decoration* and an  arbitrary event number per generated event.

 Build
 =====